In 2019, the program awarded $92,000 for 24 tree projects in Delaware.

 Delaware’s Urban and Community Forestry Program is dedicated to preserving and enhancing community forests, which are critical to our quality of life.
 Trees provide countless benefits such as cleaner air and water, wildlife habitat, lower energy costs, natural beauty, and improved property values.
 To help communities achieve these worthwhile goals, Delaware offers an annual competitive grant program available to municipalities, homeowner associations, and nonprofit groups for tree projects on public lands.
-In 2018, the program awarded more than $58,000 for 16 tree projects in the First State.

-Thanks to federal funds, this year the Delaware Forest Service will award more than $50,000 to municipalities, homeowner association or nonprofits in the First State for tree planting projects on public lands or open space.
+Thanks to federal funds, this year the Delaware Forest Service can award more than $50,000 or more to municipalities, homeowner association or nonprofits in the First State for tree planting projects on public lands or open space.
 Grants can also be used to prepare or update a professional tree inventory for the community.
 Recipients must match all grants on a 50-50 basis with either cash (non-federal funds) or in-kind services, which can include volunteer or staff time, equipment rental, or supplies.

 The Delaware Urban and Community Forestry Program’s competitive grants are open to municipalities, community associations, and certified 501(c)(3) non-profit organizations in the State of Delaware.
 Grants range from a minimum of $500 to a maximum of $5,000 in one of two project categories: tree planting or tree management (professional tree inventory ONLY).
 All applications require 50-50 cost-share match in either cash or in-kind services within program guidelines.